FL

 Finally, the ForensicsColleges blog offers several in-depth career articles for graduates in forensic science in its How to Become series, with step-by-step instructions to becoming a profiler, crime scene technician, forensic psychologist, forensic accountant, detective, and more.

-Not only are forensic science technician occupations among the fastest growing in Florida, but the state also employs the second most workers in this field relative to other US states.
-The Bureau of Labor Statistics (BLS May 2022) reported that there were 2,260 forensic science technicians in the state.
+Not only are forensic science technician occupations among the fastest growing in Florida, but the state also employs the third most workers in this field relative to other US states.
+The Bureau of Labor Statistics (BLS May 2023) reported that there were 2,030 forensic science technicians in the state.

 United States Florida